 At PROmetro, we list your home on the local Multiple Listing Service, DMAAR, used by the majority of agents in Des Moines.
 A company that does not advertise to all of these buyer’s agents is doing their client a disservice.
 In addition, you receive personal, one-on-one service from a licensed REALTOR®.
 Other outfits may leave you to handle some services on your own.

 Absolutely not!
 Expect a full-service experience with a qualified and professional REALTOR®, whether you are buying or selling a home.

 Questions on Fees

-The 3% fee is used to access a large network of agents who work with home buyers.
-In 2019, 89% of home buyers purchased through a real estate agent or broker.
-Agents know that we are offering a cooperating listing when it appears on the the local Multiple Listing Service, DMAAR.
+In 2020, 88% of home buyers purchased through a real estate agent or broker.
+Agents know that we are offering a cooperating listing when it appears on the local Multiple Listing Service, DMAAR.
+The fee of up to 3% is used to access a large network of agents who work with home buyers.

 A buyer’s agent is typically paid through a commission offered on a listing and not by the buyer.
 PROmetro Realty does not charge administrative fees to home buyers!

 The short answer is, “Yes”.
 While it is easier to utilize the same agent for both services, it is not required.
 It is helpful to work with one agent who understands your end goals.
 This way you and your agent can work together to achieve the best results.